GovNFT/contracts/SPECIFICATION.md

 #### Claiming Tokens

 Allows recipients to claim vested tokens as they become available.
-Determined by duration, start time, and cliff period, as specified during the NFT creation.
+Determined by duration, start time, and cliff period, as specified during the Lock creation.

-#### NFT Splitting
+#### Splitting

 The split function takes a parent NFT `from` and splits it into another NFT, that will be referred to as `tokenId`.